LERCAutomation/DataBuffer-UserGuide/setup/setup.rst

    \newpage

 To add the tool to the toolbar, simply drag and drop it onto it (:numref:`figDragDropTool`).
 Close the Customize dialog and **save the document**.
-The Data Searches tool is now ready for its final configuration and first use.
+The Data Buffer tool is now ready for its final configuration and first use.

 .. _figDragDropTool: